-- 3. Change the AppleMailPlugInSetIsJunk option in SpamSieve's esoteric preferences to not mark messages as junk. - 4.
-If training is slow, see the Faster Apple Mail Training section. - 5.
+- 1. In Mail's Settings window, click on the Accounts tab, then your account, then the Server Settings tab, and uncheck Automatically manage connection settings.
+(This option is not available for all account types.
+In previous versions of Mail, this option was called Automatically detect and maintain account settings and was in the Advanced tab.) - 2.
+Change the AppleMailPlugInSetIsJunk option in SpamSieve's esoteric preferences to not mark messages as junk.
+This can work around problems caused by Mail's own junk filter being slow. - 3.
 If you are using the Apple Mail Remote Training, Apple Mail SaneBox, or Apple Mail Server Junk Mailbox script, try unchecking the Mail rule that runs the script and see if that helps.
-You can also run the script in Script Editor to see if it is taking a long time to complete. - 6.
-If none of these suggestions helped, please see the Sending in a "Sample" Report section.
+You can also run the script in Script Editor to see if it is taking a long time to complete.